 Meter to Feet Conversion Guide (m to ft) – Height, Rooms, Distances & More

-If you move between metric and imperial measurements a lot, you’ve probably asked yourself “How many feet is this in meters?” or the other way around.
-This meter to feet converter is built for exactly that.
-Whether you’re checking your height for a gym form, reading real estate floor plans, planning a renovation, or comparing specs from a US and European website, you can quickly convert meters (m) to feet (ft) and back again in a couple of clicks.
+If you move between metric and imperial measurements a lot, you've probably asked yourself "How many feet is this in meters?" or the other way around.
+This meter to feet converter is built for exactly that — checking your height for a gym form, reading real estate floor plans, planning a renovation, or comparing specs from US and European websites.
+Type your value into the box above and the tool shows you feet, inches, centimeters, yards, kilometers and miles in one shot.

-If you regularly work with measurements, you may also find our cm to inches converter, mm to inches calculator and area converter useful for room sizes, land measurements and detailed technical work.
+The metric system uses meters almost everywhere in the world, while the imperial system uses feet and inches, especially in the United States.
+That's why you'll often see heights written as 1.75 m in one place and 5' 9" somewhere else.
+If you regularly work with measurements, you may also find our cm to inches converter, mm to inches calculator and area converter useful for room sizes, land measurements and technical work.

 Exact Meter to Feet Formula (and the Reverse)